 If you get hold of really new, baby beets with vibrant, tender leaves, use them in salads.
 If they are more fibrous, don’t discard them but cook just like spinach.
 I was lucky to have a row of beets growing in the garden that needed thinning out so it was almost a shame to cook those tender young greens.
 And the tart base can be made from any pastry: savoury shortcrust, shop-bought puff or, like here, zinged up pizza dough.
 Just the thing to do with surplus pizza dough ball: with a little cheese and oil kneaded in it makes a great crispy, golden tart base.

-beet leaf tartServings: 4-8 slicesTime: about half an hour, not counting dough
+beet leaf tartServings: 4-8 slicesTime: 30 minutes plus making dough

 - a bunch of beet leaves, stripped off stems (about 1 pound)